crcdng/curative/Readme.md

 I am planning to update the booklet and materials for some time.

-Thanks to TZConnect / Tezos Foundation for support.
+Many thanks to despace Berlin / TZConnect / Tezos Foundation for support.

 (c) 2023.
 License: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) https://creativecommons.org/licenses/by-nc-sa/4.0/